 Clean the Exterior of Your Motorcycle Helmet

-Another option for the nooks and crannies is to use a cotton swab like the around visor mechanisms and vents – particularly if the toothbrush didn’t quite clean the way you hoped, too.
+Another option for the nooks and crannies is to use a cotton swab like the around visor mechanisms and vents – particularly if the toothbrush didn’t quite clean the way you hoped.

 Now, to clean the face shield.
 Most motorcycle face shields these days are treated with some kind of anti-UV coating and using a cleaning product on the face shield can strip this coating off.

-Once I’ve cleaned the face shield, I’ll also refresh anti-fog coating on my visor, but follow the instructions of what you use.
+Once I’ve cleaned the face shield, I’ll also refresh anti-fog coating on my visor, and again – follow the instructions of what you use.
 Take extra care with that visor!

 Cleaning the Inside of Your Helmet